A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 When to consider it

-You own real estate, have minor children, have assets in multiple states, or want to keep your estate private.
-Also essential if you want a coordinated incapacity plan without guardianship.
+You own real estate, have minor children, or want a private, guardianship-free incapacity plan.

 02 / IRREVOCABLE TRUSTS